mrandri19/mrandri19.github.io/_posts/2022-06-22-lessons-from-the-american-express-default-prediction-kaggle-competition.md

 ---

 -   What I did
+    -   26/06/2022
+        -   What are the differences that should get me 791 CV?
+            -   Baseline
+                -   w/o: 0.788 ± 0.002
+            -   Ablation: fill_null with -127
+                -   w/ : 0.788 ± 0.002
+            -   Ablation: feature engineering with groupby on num. and cat.
+                -   w/ : TODO(Andrea): this is the next step
+            -   gpu_hist
+            -   devicequantiledmatrix
+        -   Let's try fillna and feature engineering
     -   25/06/2022
         -   Worked on a submission with polars + xgboost, following cdotte's baseline submission.